chm0815/thatday-vibe-coded/README.md

 ## What it does

-Capture each day with a single photo and a short headline (max 300 characters).
-Browse your memories in a beautiful photo-tile grid, search through your entries, and view them in a slideshow.
+Capture each day with a photo or video and a short headline (max 300 characters).
+Browse your memories in a beautiful photo-tile grid, discover "On This Day" entries from previous years, and view them in a slideshow.
 Works offline as a Progressive Web App (PWA), and can be installed as a native app on Android.

 ## Features

-- **One entry per day** — photo + headline
+- **One entry per day** — photo or video + headline
 - **Calendar view** — see every day from today back to your oldest entry, with month separators
 - **Empty placeholders** — click any day without an entry to add one
 - **Slideshow** — prev/next navigation through your entries (arrow keys or buttons)
+- **On This Day** — shows entries from the same date in previous years
+- **Video upload** — capture or upload videos alongside photos
 - **Light & Dark mode** — toggle in the header
 - **Filter** — show only days with entries
 - **Offline support** — works without internet via Service Worker